wesleyCampbell/Notes/Notes/Cell Biology.md

 		- Core in the nucleus.
 Makes the ribosomes for the cell
 - Ribosomes:
 	- Built in the nucleolus move to the cytoplasm and build proteins from amino acids
-- Golgi:
+- Golgi Apparatus:
 	- The fed-ex of the system
-	- Receives, sorts, builds, stores, and send proteins from the ER () to other destinations
+	- Receives, sorts, builds, stores, and send proteins from the ER (Endoplasmic Reticulum) to other destinations
 - Vesicles:
 	- Carry special contents like waste and other proteins along to the cell membranes
 	- Like packages